MaxWhitton25/CS4782-Final/README.md

 ### Report
 [Report PDF](report/DL___Final_Report.pdf)

+## Disclaimer

+Large Language Models have beem employed in the work on this project for general refactoring and debugging of code components, as well as editorial/grammar-related work for the written parts.

 ## References
 - Lewis et al., 2021. "[Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401)," NeurIPS 2020.
 - [rag-mini-bioasq dataset](https://huggingface.co/datasets/rag-datasets/rag-mini-bioasq)